SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 session, the screenshots of the board are stored.</p>

-After the session, a dedicated person creates a Pull Request with the session artifacts and the team reviews the EventStorming sessions once again.
+After the session, a dedicated person creates a Pull Request with the session artifacts and the team reviews the EventStorming session once again.
 Going forward, the EventStorming artifacts are updated while the new sessions are conducted.